pvblicltd/Generator-CppAng/README.md

     grunt serve   #This will run a development server with watch & livereload enabled. grunt test    #Run local unit tests.
-    grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist grunt ftp     #Pushed to staging server - make sure have have run grunt build before running
+    grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist

 When `grunt serve` is running, any changed javascript files will be linted using JSHint as well as have their appropriate unit tests executed.
 Only the unit tests that correspond to the changed file will be run.
 This allows for an efficient test driven workflow.